Developments in Dubai: Dubai World Trade Centre

-The Dubai World Trade Centre (DWTC) (Arabic: مركز التجارة العالمي دبي) is a business complex in Dubai, United Arab Emirates, built by Sheikh Rashid bin Saeed Al Maktoum.
-It is located along Sheikh Zayed Road at the Trade Centre Roundabout.
-The complex comprises the original tower (built in 1978), eight exhibition halls, the Dubai International Convention Centre and residential apartments.

 Completed developments

 Burj Khalifa

 The Burj Khalifa (Arabic: برج خليفة for "Khalifa Tower") is a supertall skyscraper in the "Downtown Dubai" area of Dubai, United Arab Emirates.
 The building is part of a huge development located at the "First Interchange" (aka "Defense round-about") along Sheikh Zayed Road at Doha Street.
 Skidmore, Owings & Merrill LLP (SOM) of Chicago is the lead architect, structural engineer, and mechanical engineer of the Burj.
 George J. Efstathiou of SOM is the Managing Partner on the project, while Adrian Smith, formerly of SOM, was the Design Partner.
 Third-Party Review has been performed by CBM Engineers Inc. It is the tallest structure in the world.

 Several other mega-projects in various states of planning and construction may vie for the title of "tallest structure".
 One of Burj Khalifa's main competitors was planned for a location only 50 km from the Burj Khalifa site.
 Nakheel Tower was being developed by Nakheel Properties, which would have been around 1400 m, but the project was cancelled in December 2009.

 The Burj Khalifa has been designed to be the centerpiece of a large-scale, mixed-use development that includes 30,000 homes, nine hotels such as the Burj Dubai Lake Hotel & Serviced Apartments, 2.5 hectares (6 acres) of parkland, at least 19 residential towers, the Dubai Mall, and the 12 hectare man-made Burj Dubai Lake.
 The 500 acre development cost about US$20 billion.
 The tower covers a total of two million m2 (22 million ft²) of development.

 The silvery glass-sheathed concrete building restored the title of Earth's tallest structure to the Middle East — a title not held by the region since Lincoln Cathedral upset the four millennial reign of Egypt's Great Pyramid of Giza in AD 1311.